codecov/migrate/README.md

 # Codecov v4.3.9 => 4.4.0 Migration Guide

 This guide is meant to assist with migrating a Codecov Enterprise v4.3.9 install to v4.4.0.
 It is specifically tailored to users who are utilizing the standard Dockerized deployment.
 However the code is open source and descriptions will be provided such that enterprise users taking advantage of non-standard setups can understand how to migrate themselves.

+The full migration process is open source and stored within this repository.
+If you'd like to dig deeper to understand exactly what the migration is doing, you can review this repository in full.

 Additionally, codecov is here to help!
 If you'd like to discuss migrating beforehand, or need help with the process, please reach out to us at: support@codecov.io with the Subject Line "Enterprise Migration Assistance Needed".